ligato/docs/docs/plugins/connection-plugins.md

 ---

-## REST Plugin
+## REST plugin

-The "builtin" REST support (plugin) in the VPP Agent is currently limited to retrieving existing VPP configuration (called dumping) for core plugins.
-The VPP Agent also provides a simple html template (usable in browser) and optional support for https security, authentication and authorization.
+The REST plugin in the vpp-agent is currently limited to retrieving existing VPP configuration (called dumping).
+The vpp-agent also provides a simple html template (usable in browser) and optional support for https security, authentication and authorization.

 The Ligato Framework supports two distinct HTTP plugins:

 - Ligato Infra (aka CN-infra) REST/HTTPMux Plugin for general HTTP functionality and security
-- VPP Agent REST Plugin applicable to VPP implementations and based on the CN-Infra HTTP plugin
+- vpp-agent REST plugin applicable to VPP implementations

 ### Basics

-The VPP Agent contains the REST API plugin, which is based on the CN-Infra HTTP plugin (HTTPMux).
-The functionality is enabled without the need of any external configuration file.
+REST plugin functionality is enabled without the need for any external configuration file.
 The default HTTP endpoint is opened on socket `0.0.0.0:9191`.

 There are several options for configuring a different port number:

-- Set the VPP Agent flag: `-http-port=<port>`
+- Set the vpp-agent flag: `-http-port=<port>`
 - Set the environment `HTTP_PORT` variable to a desired value
-- Modify the [HTTP plugin config file][http-config]
+- Modify the [REST plugin config file][http-config]

 ### Supported URLs

-The VPP Agent REST plugin supports the retrieval (or dumping if you will) of configuration items sorted by type (interface plugin, telemetry, etc.).
+The vpp-agent REST plugin supports the retrieval of configuration items sorted by type (interfaces, L3 routes, telemetry, etc.).

 **Index Page**

-Use the following to obtain an index of supported API URLs.
+Index of supported API URLs.

 ```
 curl -X GET http://localhost:9191/